heliparv/generalized_Lotka-Volterra/README.md

 *graphics.py* contains functions to visualize the generated data.

-#### Project roadmap
-- Simulation of n species with pairwise interactions
+### Future developments for project
+- Fix issue with frequent overflows in simulation
+- Add simulation method for gLV with K
+- Model birth and death rates separately
 - Third order interactions added to project
 - Generalized high-order interactions, order specified in the function call
 - Automate creating a dataset of set number of repeats with specified parameters